asbjornh/list-fns/README.md

 Use with: `reduce`

-Given a property name, returns an object of lists of elements, grouped by the values for that property.
+Given a property name, returns an object containing the elements grouped by the values for that property.
 A second argument must be passed to `reduce` .
 For javascript an empty object is enough.
-For typescript an object with properties or a type cast is required.
+For typescript an object with properties or a type cast may be required.

 ```ts
 [{ name: "Jane" }, { name: "John" }].reduce(